The Teacher (2022 TV series): Reception

+Series 1

-Carol Midgley of The Times gave it four out five stars, dubbing it "highly entertaining" thanks to Smith and the lurid plot elements.
+The first series received generally positive reviews.
+Carol Midgley of The Times gave the first series four out five stars, dubbing it "highly entertaining" thanks to Smith and the lurid plot elements.
 Sean O'Grady of The Independent also gave it four out five stars, praising Smith's performance.
 Anita Singh of The Daily Telegraph gave it three out of five stars, also commending Smith but questioning the script and direction.

+Series 2

+The second series received mostly negative reviews.
+Emily Watkins of i News was critical of the series' writing and characters, dubbing it "heavy handed silliness".
+Anita Singh of The Daily Telegraph awarded two out of five stars, saying "the ending isn't bad" but "the quality of the drama is pretty schlocky".